ome/devspace/README.md

 The following instructions explain how to deploy a devspace on OpenStack.
 First, you will need to have an account on [OME OpenStack](https://pony.openmicroscopy.org).

-Your SSH and Git configuration files should be used for for fetching and pushing the Git repositories.
+Your SSH and Git configuration files should be used for fetching from and pushing to the Git repositories.
+They will be copied to the devspace.

 #### OpenStack configuration